failsafe-go/failsafe-go.dev/http.md

 1. TOC
 {:toc}

 Failsafe-go makes it easy to use any policies with HTTP.
-One approach is to create a failsafe `RoundTripper` for some [policy composition][policy-composition] which can be used with an `http.Client`:
+You can create a failsafe `RoundTripper` for some [policy composition][policy-composition] which can be used with an `http.Client`:

 ```go
 client := &http.Client{